-Solution #4 Figure Out How To Manage Entire Disciplinary Files Requiring Review & Redaction – with Multiple Release Timeframes for Compliance
+Solution #4 Figure Out How To Manage Entire Disciplinary Files Requiring Review & Redaction – with Multiple Release Time Frames for Compliance

 Not only do entire employee disciplinary files need to be gathered up, but they must be reviewed for confidential information and redacted accordingly.
-Further complicating the matter was the fact that officers under investigation for dishonesty and use-of-force could potentially have timelines for release tied separately to a single request based on whether multiple investigations were ongoing.
-This means that the potentially responsive records may have to be held for a certain period of time pending the outcome of a separate investigation, creating multiple release timeframes around maintaining compliance, adding complexity for the people responsible for responding to public records requests.
+Further complicating the matter is the fact that officers under investigation for dishonesty and use-of-force could potentially have timelines for release tied separately to a single request based on whether multiple investigations were ongoing.
+This means that the potentially responsive records may have to be held for a certain period of time pending the outcome of a separate investigation, creating multiple release time frames around maintaining compliance, adding complexity for the people responsible for responding to public records requests.

 Solution #5 Make Sure Your Process Works Long Term

 Stepping back for a moment, consider the importance of compliance and avoiding litigation in responding to public records requests in general.
 Last year, GovQA took the largest survey of its kind to ask what really matters to the people who handle public records requests across the country.
 Maintaining compliance and avoiding litigation were two of the top three concerns nationwide.
 Consider also the implications of the ongoing COVID-19 pandemic.
 Many government entities hadn’t done sufficient business continuity planning to allow for an effective remote workforce, and while many states suspended their mandated public record response timeframes, some states did not and left it to those agencies to figure out on their own.

 Solution #6 Be Flexible – Consider Redefining Use of Force to Match Spirit of the Law